 In partnership with The Estée Lauder Companies Charitable Foundation, BCRF launched the Health Equity Initiative to significantly reduce breast cancer disparities and improve outcomes for Black women by advancing personalized, evidence-based care.
-Understanding tumor, genetic, and environmental heterogeneity in Black women with breast cancer is key to improving the experience of Black patients, who suffer the worst breast cancer outcomes of any of the major racial and ethnic populations in the U.S.
+Understanding tumor, genetic, and environmental factors that play a role in Black women’s breast cancer is key to improving the experience of Black patients, who suffer the worst breast cancer outcomes of any of the major racial and ethnic populations in the U.S. This is evidenced by some stark facts.
+Black women are:

-We also know that where a woman lives impacts the healthcare they receive: Access to affordable, quality healthcare coupled with a multitude of other environmental and social determinants of health (such as economic stability and education) broadly affect health outcomes.
+We also know that where a woman lives impacts the healthcare they receive: Access to affordable, quality healthcare coupled with a multitude of other environmental and social drivers of health broadly affect health outcomes.
 Black women are 73 percent more likely to initiate treatment more than 60 days from diagnosis; 31 percent more likely to require longer time to complete therapy; 50 percent more likely to suffer financial toxicity; and are nearly three times more likely to not take risk-reducing anticancer medicines as prescribed.
-Genetic factors also influence how other factors impact breast cancer risk and outcomes.
-BCRF has a long track record of supporting innovative research to address these disparities.

 Health Equity Initiative Steering Committee